Supanova Expo

+The convention was originally named Supanova Pop Culture Expo and was first held in Sydney in 2002.
+In 2022, Supanova celebrated 20 years of conventions.
+The 100th Supanova convention was held in Brisbane in November 2024.

 Convention

 Supanova is an Australian-made, independent event not affiliated with foreign exposition producers.
 It is managed by a team of permanent staff, and was founded by Daniel Zachariou, who also served as Event Director until 2021.
 There are also a large number of volunteers, generally appointed on an event-by-event basis, who assist with the on-site running of the convention.

 One of the major attractions at Supanova is the special guests - often well-known personalities of interest to convention attendees who participate in signing sessions and panel discussions with their fans.
 Other notable attractions at Supanova include the cosplay competition, the "Artist's Alley" where aspiring artists can display and sell their work, and the anime theatre.
 On many occasions Supanova has also hosted, as satellite events, artwork masterclasses, film screenings or similar activities.
 There is a large exhibitors area at Supanova where attendees can purchase merchandise from one of the many traders present.

 As of 2014, Supanova is held at the Melbourne Showgrounds and Gold Coast Convention & Exhibition Centre in April, followed by Sydney Olympic Park and Perth Convention & Exhibition Centre events in June, and finally at the Brisbane Convention & Exhibition Centre and Adelaide Showground in November.
 Supanova's Sydney event was formerly held at the Wharf 8 Function Centre in King Street Wharf, from 2003 to 2005, before returning to Olympic Park in 2006.
 2013 was the last time the event was held in Brisbane at the RNA Showgrounds (2003–2013) and Perth's Claremont Showground (2008–2013) having outgrown both venues.